Tasty Oven

 4. When finished, stir well and transfer to a serving dish.
 Serve over rice or noodles or as a side with mashed or baked potatoes.

-beef, peppers,onions and garlic in a crockpot
+peppers, onions and beef in a crockpot

 Variations